Maxwell Jacob Friedman: The Pinnacle (2021–2022)

 During the Double or Nothing weekend of May, MJF legitimately no-showed a fan fest.
 This came after months of rumors about the backstage tension between MJF and AEW owner Tony Khan about MJF's contract and payment he felt he should have, as well as doing an interview with Ariel Helwani without telling management.
 On the June 1 episode of Dynamite, MJF cut a worked shoot promo about not being respected by the fans and Khan.
 The segment ended with MJF demanding to be fired by Khan, calling Khan a "fucking mark", his microphone being cut off, quickly fading to commercial, and the commentators not referencing the situation after the break.
-The next day, his profile was removed from AEW’s website and his merchandise was pulled on AEW’s merchandise site as part of the storyline.
+The next day, his profile was removed from AEW's website and his merchandise was pulled on AEW's merchandise site as part of the storyline.

-AEW World Champion (2022–present)
+AEW World Champion (2022–2023)

-MJF made his return to AEW programming at All Out on September 4 under a mask, winning the Casino Ladder match as the joker entrant and securing himself a future shot for the AEW World Championship with the help of Stokely Hathaway.
-He was officially revealed to be the person behind the mask at the end of the event, when he came out and stared down the newly crowned AEW World Champion CM Punk on the entrance stage.
+MJF made his return to AEW programming at All Out on September 4.
+Wearing a mask, he won the Casino Ladder match as the "joker" entrant with the help of Stokely Hathaway, securing himself a future shot for the AEW World Championship.
+He was revealed to be the person behind the mask at the end of the event, when he came out and stared down the newly crowned AEW World Champion CM Punk on the entrance stage.

 On the September 14 episode of Dynamite, MJF introduced his faction, The Firm, led by Stokely Hathaway.
 This new faction was considered as MJF's "Support System" and when they were not supporting MJF, all of the members in The Firm would do their own thing.
-However, on the October 26 episode, MJF was attacked by The Firm, after he had fired Hathaway for disobeying his orders not to attack AEW World Champion Jon Moxley because he wanted Moxley at 100% for their title match at Full Gear.
-On November 19 at Full Gear, MJF defeated Moxley after using William Regal's signature brass knuckles.
+However, on the October 26 episode of Dynamite, MJF was attacked by The Firm, after he had fired Hathaway for disobeying his orders not to attack AEW World Champion Jon Moxley because he wanted Moxley at 100% for their title match at Full Gear on November 19.
+At Full Gear, MJF defeated Moxley after using William Regal's signature brass knuckles.
 Regal slid them into the ring for MJF, helping to make him the youngest AEW World Champion in the history of the company.
 On the November 30 episode of Dynamite, MJF discarded the standard AEW World Championship belt, calling it trash, and unveiled his own custom version, which he dubbed Triple-B, the "Big Burberry Belt".
 It features the exact same design as the standard belt; however, the leather strap is brown and fashioned in Burberry's trademark check pattern to match MJF's signature Burberry scarf.
 Later in the segment, MJF turned on Regal by attacking him, causing him to be taken to a nearby hospital thus ending their partnership.
-At Revolution on March 5 2023, MJF defeated Bryan Danielson in the overtime of their sixty-minute Iron Man match, which had ended in a tie.